-Over the holiday season, treat your family to some Spanish tapas from this book of recipes by Yosmar Martinez.
+Over the summer, why not try a tapas recipe?
+Treat your family or friends to some Spanish tapas from this book of recipes by Yosmar Martinez.

 The book is suitably titled – ‘Tastes of the Camino: 30 authentic recipes along the French Way‘.

 Yosmar has walked the Camino de Santiago many times and is very active in the pilgrim community in the United States.
 Enjoy this short sneak peek into her delicious book with this great tapas recipe from her experience of the Camino journey.